alioso/d8-front-end-development/adding_jquery_to_drupal_and_understanding_the_basic_syntax.md

 It is also possible to attach your libraries to a single page or subset of pages if you don't want to  load it everywhere as shown [here](https://www.drupal.org/theme-guide/8/assets).

-For instance, we can attach JS to a page or a content type with a preprocess function:
+For instance, we can attach JS to a page or a content type with a preprocess function.
+In this example we add a custom library to the home page only.

 ```
 function bear_skin_preprocess_page(&$variables) {